-Though Japanese developer Nihon Falcom was long known by RPG fans for their work on Ys, Sorcerian and many popular RPGs, the Sora no Kiseki series (known in English as Trails in the Sky) propelled them to great levels of popularity when they were released on the PSP.
+Though Japanese developer Nihon Falcom was long known by RPG fans for their work on Ys, Sorcerian and many popular RPGs, the Trails in the Sky series (known in Japanese as Sora no Kiseki) propelled them to great levels of popularity when they were released on the PSP.
 Refocusing their efforts from the PC to Sony’s portable platform, they began expanding the series even further, effectively creating their own Final Fantasy-style franchise.
-In branching out, the developers created Nayuta no Kiseki, an action RPG exclusively for the PSP, a vastly different title than the other games in the series, even though it shares its namesake.
+In branching out, the developers created The Legend of Nayuta: Boundless Trails, known as Nayuta no Kiseki in Japan, an action RPG that’s vastly different title from the other games in the series, even though it shares its namesake.
+It was originally released for the PSP in Japan only in 2012, but later received a worldwide English release for other platforms in 2023.

 Characters